brikis98/yevgeniy-brikman-homepage/_posts/2025-06-25-demon-copperhead.md

 ## Quotes

-"The wonder is that you could start life with nothing, end with nothing, and lose so much in between."
+> The wonder is that you could start life with nothing, end with nothing, and lose so much in between.

-"I think most of humankind would agree, the hard part of high school is the people."
+> I think most of humankind would agree, the hard part of high school is the people.

-"We both lay back down, and she looked at me in the eyes, and we were sad together for a while.
+> We both lay back down, and she looked at me in the eyes, and we were sad together for a while.
 I'll never forget how that felt.
-Like not being hungry."
+Like not being hungry.

 ## Rating